BolajiAyodeji/bolajiayodeji.com/content/building-a-slackbot-with-node-js-and-slackbots-js.md

 > Note the `Manage distribution` tab, this section is needed when you want to make your Bot available for installation by others, for now we're just building in development and I won't be covering distribution in this article, in my next article, I'll show you how to deploy your Slack bot and make it available as an App to other workspaces.

-- If you check your Slack workspaace now, you should see the App installed in the Apps section
+* If you check your Slack workspace now, you should see the App installed in the Apps section

-> For now it's offline, once we start building the bot, we'll turn this on.
+> For now, it's offline, once we start building the bot, we'll turn this on.

 ![](https://res.cloudinary.com/iambeejayayo/image/upload/v1565603471/blog/0004/capture15.png)